Beetlesarecoolerthanme/README/README.md

 ### ✦ Problematic , racist , homophobic members of the audience are not accepted .

-### ✦ Those who say slurs , whether you can reclaim them or not , make your way out , please and thank you .
+### ✦ Those who say slurs and cannot reclaim them , make your way out , please and thank you .

 ### ✦  This is not a beginner friendly show .
 If you're new ( to pony town ) , exit through the back doors .